 Setting up the OS and the applications required for a virtual server takes just as much work, time, and expense as for a physical server.

 A virtual server is a server that does not depend on hardware, that is, it is a server in software.
 In practice, multiple virtual machines are emulated on a physical machine.
 Without any major changes to the physical machine, the virtual machine can function as if it were a physical machine.
 This is very convenient -- you can create or delete virtual machines immediately whenever the need arises.

 Although opportunities for using virtual machines are increasing more than for physical machines, the setup required to use a virtual server (for example, setting up the OS and installing and setting up applications) still takes as much labor, time, and expense as for a virtual server.

 Explanation of the Cloud Solution/Pattern

-- Launch an EC2 instance and set up the operating system, and the like.
+- Launch an EC2 instance and install the required software.